soumende1/BehavioralCloning/README.md

 python drive.py model.h5 run1

-## To create a videofrom the above images
+## To create a video from the above images

 The image file name from above has a timestamp of when the images were seen..
 This information is used by video.py to create a chronological video of the agent driving by the following script